Help! My Puppy Hates Its Crate: What Can I Do?

 • Needs to go outside: Puppies may cry if they need to urinate or defecate.
 Since puppies have small bladders, they may need frequent potty breaks, especially during the night.

-• Negative associations: Puppies may have developed negative feelings about the crate if they were crated for too long, left to cry, or confined with too many other puppies, making the crate feel like a stressful or unsafe place.
+• Negative associations: Puppies may have developed negative feelings about the crate if they were crated for too long, left to “cry it out,” or confined with too many other puppies, making the crate feel like a stressful or unsafe place.

-• Separation anxiety: Puppies may cry because they are lonely and miss their mother and littermates.
+• Transitional anxiety: Puppies may cry because they are lonely and miss their mother and littermates.
 This is common as they adjust to their new home.

-If your puppy’s cries last for 30 minutes or more after being confined in a crate, or if they react similarly when left alone in any space, they are most likely experiencing separation anxiety.
+However, if your puppy cries for 30 minutes or more after being confined in a crate or playpen, or if they react similarly when left alone in any space, they are most likely experiencing separation anxiety.

 Early Signs of Puppy Separation Anxiety

-An example of a puppy with separation anxiety.
+An example of the distress calls and escape attempts of a puppy with separation anxiety.

 The key is understanding that these behaviors aren't acts of defiance but are usually driven by stress and anxiety.

-• Body language: A furrowed brow, pinned-back ears, a tucked tail, and wide “whale eyes” (where you see the whites of their eyes) are clear signs of stress.
+• Anxious body language: A furrowed brow, pinned-back ears, a tucked tail, and wide “whale eyes” (where you see the whites of their eyes) are clear signs of stress.

-• Loss of bladder or bowel control: An anxious puppy may urinate or defecate in their crate.
+• Loss of bladder or bowel control: An anxious puppy may urinate or defecate in their crate or playpen, or when left alone.

-• Excessive panting, pacing, or drooling: Puppies under stress may pant heavily, pace non-stop, or become soaked in their drool.
+• Excessive panting, pacing, or drooling: Puppies under stress may pant heavily, pace nonstop, or become soaked in their own drool.

-• Destructive behaviors: Chewing at the crate bars and digging frantically as if attempting to escape can occur if your puppy is in distress.
+• Destructive behaviors: Biting on the crate bars, chewing through the crate liner, and digging frantically as if attempting to escape the crate can occur if your puppy is in distress.
+They may also destroy anything nearby, like furniture or your belongings, out of frustration.

-These symptoms can appear quickly, often within the first five minutes of being confined or left alone.
-If left unresolved, they may persist for hours until the puppy is freed or reunited with you.
+These symptoms generally appear immediately or within the first few minutes of being confined or left alone, and if left unresolved, may persist for hours until the puppy is freed or reunited with you.

 wolves